-The Seattle Times recently explored that scenario, asking two employment lawyers what a worker can do, if anything, in such a situation.
+The Seattle Times recently explored that scenario, asking two employment lawyers what a worker can do, if anything, in a situation with an abusive boss.

-Bringing a lawyer into the loop as soon as possible can help with things like determining whether you actually have a case and, if so, how to proceed.
+Bringing a lawyer into the loop as soon as possible can help with things like determining whether you actually have a case against an abusive boss and, if so, how to proceed.

 Alex Higgins, another Seattle employment lawyer adds that if you don’t feel comfortable going to your boss or human resources, you can always email yourself.